 Structuring Your Business Sale To Avoid An Unexpected Tax Hit

 Selling your business brings a lot of change.
 This is not a consideration that should be approached lightly.
 You will almost certainly pay taxes on the sale of your business.
 The amount that you pay will depend on whether the money you make from the sale of your business is taxed as ordinary income or capital gains.
 The sale of your business should be planned to create the best possible outcome for you.
 Decisions you make in your business before the sale can mean the difference between the profits going to you, or the IRS.

 How is your business structured?

-A business can be structured as a Partnership, a Sole Proprietorship, Limited Liability Company (LLC), S Corporation, or C Corporation.
+A business can be structured as a Partnership where the power and authority is distributed as per leadership behaviors and also based on whether the business is a Sole Proprietorship, Limited Liability Company (LLC), S Corporation, or C Corporation.
 Some entities are considered “pass through” entities and will provide the most flexibility in negotiating a sale of your business.
 For a C Corporation asset sale, there is a possibility that the seller will be taxed twice: the corporation will pay tax on any gains realized when the assets are sold, and then the shareholders will pay capital gains tax when the corporation is liquidated.

 There are many other considerations related to the structure of the selling businesses.

 Selling Assets or Stock?

 When an entity is involved in the sale, you can sell the stock, or sell the assets.
 With a C Corporation asset sale, the seller will be taxed twice – the corporation will pay tax on any gains realized when the assets are sold, and then the shareholders will pay capital gains tax when the corporation is liquidated; this is generally what buyers prefer.